PEZ/funnel-nov-10-2023/README.md

 The next-slide.cljs script will automatically activate, when you reload the VS Code window with Joyride installed.

+The slides are designed for my particular screen size, but you can hopefully tweak the settings in `style.css`, `.vscode/settings.json` (and in some of the slides) to fit your screen.

+The slides are also designed to run in Zen Mode.
+Run the VS Code command: **View: Toggle Zen Mode** to get the full screen experience.
+There are some settings for Zen Mode in `.vscode/settings.json` too.
+Like not going full screen.

 ## next-slide.cljs

 To navigate the slides using the arrow keys you need to configure keyboard shortcuts.